asalarpour/asalarpour.github.io/_publications/2025-llm-adversarial-analysis.md

 category: conference
 pdf: /publications/pdfs/2025-llm-adversarial-analysis.pdf
 citation: "David Fernandez, Pedram MohajerAnsari, Cigdem Kokenoz, Amir Salarpour, Bing Li, Mert D Pesé. <i>WIP: From Detection to Explanation: Using LLMs for Adversarial Scenario Analysis in Vehicles</i>.
 In Proceedings of the 3rd USENIX Symposium on Vehicle Security and Privacy (VehicleSec '25), August 2025."
+excerpt: "A zero-shot LLM-based reasoning framework for adversarial scenario analysis in autonomous vehicles, using formal traffic rules and chain-of-thought prompting."

 ---

 We propose a framework that leverages Large Language Models (LLMs) for adversarial scenario analysis in autonomous vehicles (AVs), generating interpretable explanations for anomalies and bridging the gap between detection and semantic understanding.